luciopaiva/luciopaiva/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Lucio, a Brazilian software engineer living in Lisbon, Portugal :brazil: :portugal: .
+I'm Lucio, a Brazilian software engineer living in Lisbon, Portugal.
 Welcome to my collection of open source projects.
 You may be interested in:

 - [Heapify](https://github.com/luciopaiva/heapify) :green_circle: , a fast Javascript priority queue implementation;
 - [Witchcraft](https://github.com/luciopaiva/witchcraft) :mage_woman: , a cool Chrome extension to load custom JS/CSS files in any web page;